Shondaland’s Bridgerton: The Black History You Don’t Learn at School

-I’m by no means a historian, however, in watching Bridgerton, viewers must leave the realms of believability behind them, to a degree.
+In watching Bridgerton, viewers must leave the realms of believability behind them, to a degree.
 Prescott also tells us that costuming “is a critical part of upholding the fantasy and cultural diversity… and also in communicating … the series isn’t your aunt’s neutral tone Austen adaptation.”
 We also come to see Black men with traditional African hairstyles in a time period where ‘Africanness’ had been problematised under colonialism (thanks to European theorists).
 Colonialism was more than landgrabs and enslavement, and in the Black Atlantic, it problematised all things culturally African, including languages, religion and yes, hairstyling.
 Would we have seen African hairstyles in Regency Britain brazen like that?
 I’m inclined to think not.
 Not like that anyway.
 But, that does not mean the series is pure fiction.
 One of things it gets right is its depiction of bare-knuckling boxing and its inclusion of Black men in that arena is vital.

 Remember these were the same years that Britain was the biggest slave-trading power in the world.
 In the 19th century a man called Bill Richmond, formerly enslaved, became Britain’s first Black British sportstar, and by proxy an emodiment of the ‘national character’… a national hero